jameshfisher/jameshfisher.com/_posts/2020-11-28-homogeneous-coordinates-in-2d-from-scratch.md

 ---
-title: "Homogeneous coordinates in 2D, from scratch"
+title: 'Homogeneous coordinates in 2D, from scratch'
-tags: ["mathematics", "programming", "js", "graphics"]
+tags:
+  - mathematics
+  - programming
+  - js
+  - graphics
 ---

 Here's an animation of a spinning, orbiting rectangle.